DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Picking list registration.md

 **Company account**     | Legal entity of the document.
 **Company GLN**         | The company’s global location number is shown here.
 **Staging to target status**    | The current status of the staging record.
 Options include: <br> • **Not Started** – The staging record has been successfully processed from the inbound file to the staging table but not processed to target. <br> • **Error** – The staging record has been processed from the staging table but no target has yet been created/updated.
 There are errors with the staging record that needs to be reviewed. <br> • **Completed** – The staging record has been succesfully processed and updated the D365 purchase order and sent a purchase order confirmation (where set to automatic). <br> • **Canceled** – The record has been manually canceled and will be excluded from processing.
-**Trading partner account**     | Vendor account assigned to the staging record.
+**Trading partner account**     | Warehouse account assigned to the staging record.
-**Trading partner GLN**         | The Vendor’s global location number is shown here.
+**Trading partner GLN**         | The 3PL’s global location number is shown here.
-**Purchase order**              | Purchase order number for the POA record.
-**PO version number**           | The version of the purchase order number being acknowledged.
-**Purchase order date**         | The purchase order date from the PO that is being acknowledged is shown here.
-**Acknowledged status date**    | The purchase order acknowledgement date from the EDI POA is shown here.
-**POA code**                    | POA Header code group as mapped in [POA response code group](../SETUP/VENDOR%20SETUP/POA%20response%20code%20group.md).
-**EDI order purpose**           | The EDI order purpose is shown here.
+**Picking route**               | Picking route number.
 **Created date and time**       | The date and time the selected record was created in the staging table.
 **Sent**                        | Indicates if the **Functional acknowledgement outbound** has been sent to the trading partner for the inbound document record.

 ### Buttons
-The following buttons are available on the **Vendor purchase order acknowledgement**'s Action Pane, tab **Purchase order acknowledgement**.
+The following buttons are available on the **Picking list registration**'s Action Pane, tab **Picking list registration import**.

 **Button**	                    | **Description**
 :---                            |:----
-**Process purchase order acknowledgment**   | Process purchase order acknowledgement for the selected record in the staging table.
+**Process pick list registration**   | Process picking list registration for the selected record in the staging table.
-**Process all purchase order acknowledgment**   | Process purchase order acknowledgement for the staging records that have a **Staging to target status** set to _Not started_.
+**Process all pick list registrations**   | Process picking list registration for the staging records that have a **Staging to target status** set to _Not started_.
 **Inbound files**               | View the inbound file record the selected staging record.
 **Trading partner**             | View the trading partner details in the [**Trading partners**](../SETUP/Trading%20partner.md) page.
-**Purchase order**              | If the EDI POA has been completed it is possible to inquire on the linked Purchase order the POA was created for.
+**Pick list registration**      | If the staging record has been completed it is possible to inquire on the pick list registration it updated from this button.
-**Vendor**                      | Inquire on the Vendor for the selected record.
 **Show log**                    | If there are Errors within the document, it is possible to review them at any time using this button.
 Shows only the current version.
 **Version log**                 | View all log versions.
 When a document’s status is reset and reprocessed, a new log version is created.
 Can view all log versions.
 **Reset Status**                | You can reset the **Staging to target status** to _Not started_.
 This can be used to reprocess the selected record/s.
 Documents can only be processed if **Staging to target status** is set to _Not started_.
 **Edit reset status recurrence**    | If the underlying issue was resolved after all the reset attempts have been completed the user can use this button to edit the recurrence field/s.
 This will: <br> • Update **Reset status profile** to _blank_ <br> • Update the **Reset status date/time** to next time reset will run <br> • **Reset status attempts** set to _Zero_ and <br> • **Recurrence** text updated with changed recurrence details
 **Cancel**                      | Select **Cancel** to update the **Staging to target status** to _Canceled_.
 Button is enabled when the **Staging to target status** is not set to _Completed_.

-The following buttons are available on the **Vendor purchase order acknowledgement**'s Action Pane, tab **Acknowledgement**.
+The following buttons are available on the **Picking list registration**'s Action Pane, tab **Acknowledgement**.
 The **Acknowledgement** tab is available on all incoming documents staging pages and enables the user to process or view the **Functional acknowledgement outbound** that has been created for the inbound document.

 **Button**	                    | **Description**